christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 # Relation prediction

 For the VRD experiment, a two-layer MLP is trained to predict the relation.
 The input of the MLP consists of the image features concatenated with Glove vectors for subject/object labels and relative position coordinates in the image crop.
 The output is a logit of dimension 71.

+#### Input

+For each subject-object pair, a feature vector is created by concatenating

+- the image feature: a crop of the union of both bounding boxes is resized to 224x224, normalized, processed by the CV network to produce visual features from before last layer of ResNet 18.

+- word embeddings for both subject and object labels. `word_embed.json` contains word embeddings (dimension 300) for all object names from Word2Vec.

+- relative position coordinates of subject and object in the crop union of both bounding boxes.

+The annotation key is given by

+str((subject_category, subject_boundingbox),(object_category, object_boundingbox))

+The concepts of subject and object are exchangeable, and a "no-predicate" label is added to all void relations.

+??? neg subsampling

+#### Training loss

 First, a Softmax+Crossentropy loss trains the network to predict the relation.
 Second, thanks to a trained GCN to produce embeddings for the formula and positive assignment to be close, the GCN embedding for the softmax of the logits is constrained to be close to the formula's embedding as well.